THE SANTA CLARA COUNTY COMMUNITY PLAN TO END HOMELESSNESS IN ACTION

 On October 4, 2021, Destination: Home joined with the County of Santa Clara, City of San Jose, Santa Clara County Housing Authority, Cisco and several other Continuum of Care partners to launch HEADING HOME – a community-wide campaign to end family homelessness by 2025.

 The goal of the HEADING HOME campaign is to achieve “functional zero” by 2025 – meaning the number of housing placements for families is greater than the number of families entering homelessness.
-In order to achieve this ambitious goal, the campaign partners will be working together to house 1200 homeless families in the next year and then 600 per year annually going forward.

 If you, or someone you know, is currently experiencing homelessness: Contact the Countywide Shelter Hotline at (408) 385-2400 to be assessed and connected with available housing and shelter options for homeless families